Clinics

 E-Modules & Upcoming Clinic Sign-up

-• Clinics currently available as E-Modules: Intro to Swimming Officiating, Safety Marshal, Chief Timekeeper & Clerk of Course
+• Clinics currently available as E-Modules: Intro to Swimming Officiating, Safety Marshal, Chief Timekeeper & Administrative Desk, Para Swimming E-module

 • Officials can sign-up (register) for club or regional clinics through the LMS system

-An official must be registered and have an account on the Swimming Canada registration system (RTR) to access the e-modules and sign-up for clinics through the LMS.
+An official must have an account on the REMS and have status Active (registered) to access the e-modules and sign-up for clinics through the LMS.
 Please contact your club official administrator to get registered.

 Related Resources